Petrusiova/graduation/README.md

 What is that project?

-It is a back-end model of "voting for restaurant" system.
+It is a back-end model of "voting for a restaurant" system.
 This system contains 2 types of users: average users and admins - users with additional rights.
 Each admin can add a restaurant and a restaurant's daily-menu and each user can vote for the preferable restaurant for visit.
 Only one vote counted per user